Simple Ways to Manage a Checking Account

 Unfortunately, financial fraud remains a reality in our world.
 Don’t take the safety of your account information, especially your PIN numbers and online banking passwords, lightly.
 In particular, be cautious about official-sounding requests for such information.
 These are often phishing scams as a legitimate financial institution will never ask you for such sensitive information in this way.

 Simple actions to help you protect your money include checking your account regularly for fraudulent or erroneous charges, never sharing your banking information with anyone, and never accessing your financial accounts using public wifi that isn’t password protected.
 Additionally, if your debit card is stolen, report it immediately.
-You can call Member Services at (800) 666-0191 to report lost of stolen cards, or any unusual activity in your accounts.
-Check out our Security Center for more information.
+You can call Member Services at (800) 666-0191 to report lost of stolen Citadel cards, or any unusual activity in your accounts.
+Keep an eye on our security resources and fraud alerts for more information for more information.

 Give Yourself a Cash Cushion

 While we understand that this is not always possible, it is good practice to always give yourself some breathing room in your account.
 Emergencies always happen without warning, so it’s always a good idea to ensure you have a readily accessible cash on hand.
 This is not only good practice for managing your checking account, but for your overall finances as well.
 Make a plan for emergencies by setting up an emergency fund.
 One useful tip is to set up online alerts when your account balance falls below a certain level.
-Setting up these Account Alerts is quick and easy.
-Account Alerts monitor your account every 10 minutes for new activity, ensuring you have real-time account information right at your fingertips.
+Setting up these account alerts is quick and easy with Citadel's Online & Mobile Banking.
+You can customize when and how you receive notifications, so you always have real-time account information right at your fingertips.

 Understand the Effect of Funds Availability